ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

 # Why Build a CI/CD Pipeline?

 If you are reading this, you clearly want to learn and do not want to be that junior engineer who loves putting buzzwords on their resume without actually understanding the concepts and technology behind them.
-Speaking of which, I should probably remove BlockChain from mine, but I digress.
+Speaking of which, I should probably remove Blockchain from mine, but I digress.
 Let me convince you _why_ you should care.
 In my mind, the reasons why you should care are the same as in [DevAttackOps Part 1](../containerizing-red-team-infra): repeatability and ease of use.
 However, I will add one more here: reducing complexity.

 ## Repeatability